Jordan231111/BluestacksRoot/README.md

-# Roots Bluestacks instantly with bat file
+# Roots Bluestacks instantly with cmd script

 ## Information of this method